Advice

 Electric cars — primarily Tesla models — receive most of the negative attention around doors not opening with a dead battery.
 However, vehicles equipped with electronic door releases instead of having a manual lever are becoming more common in all automobiles.

-So, how do you exit an electric car if the battery dies?
+So, if the battery dies, how do you exit an electric car or any car with electric door releases?
 You follow the instructions in the owner’s manual.
 The same goes for any automobile with a button to unlatch the door from the inside electronically.

 RELATED: How To Jump-Start an Electric Car Battery